-Many managers cringe when they employees ask for a raise, and others struggle with how best to approach the subject appropriately and professionally.
+Many managers cringe when their employees ask for a raise, and others struggle with how best to approach the subject appropriately and professionally.
 There are various compensation models and issues to consider.
 If we move past the mechanics and the details of compensation administration, the focus can switch to the concept of “value”.

 Consider this as an employee...